ManabuTsumugi/crossthink-manifesto/IMPLEMENTERS_GUIDE_EN.md

-A Mini-Guide for Crossthink Implementers

-【Fundamental Ideas of Crossthink】

-Creation of an intellectual network that respects freedom of thought and the fluidity of discourse.
-Uncovering, valuing, and sharing the "latent knowledge" born from actual dialogues with AI.
-Establishing a fluid ecosystem of knowledge, untethered by intellectual tensions or deficiencies.
-【Basic Implementation Design】

-AI-A (Thought Facilitation Model)

-An AI dialogue partner that supports individual contemplation, asks questions, and facilitates deeper exploration.
-Awards Thought Tokens (THT) upon completion of dialogues.
-AI-B (Deepening Evaluation Model)

-Reviews submitted thought records and evaluates their depth.
-Awards Depth Tokens (DPT) upon passing evaluation.
-Evaluation criteria: "Originality," "Stimulative Power on Others," "Logical Consistency," "Social Contribution."
-Thought Token (THT) / Depth Token (DPT)

-Tokens representing the value of intellectual contributions.
-Used for purposes such as accessing anonymous digests, gaining participation rights for special events, acquiring honorary titles, etc. (Note: "6386" in the original seems like a typo and was omitted.)
-Thought Classification and Visualization

-Basic classification derived from the Dewey Decimal Classification.
-Allows free combination of fields and dynamic tagging.
-Generates a "Star Map of Thought" for visualization.
-Minimum Countermeasure Rules

-Prohibits thoughts promoting violence, discrimination, or malicious harm to others.
-Publication requires explicit user consent and thorough anonymization.
-Governance Design Policy

-Publicly disclose evaluation standards and operational policies (summary level).
-Permit processes for user objections and governance proposals/discussions.
-Maintain a principle of minimal interventionist management.
-Blockchain Technology Utilization

-For token management and ensuring the immutability of records.
-Risk Monitoring

-Monitor for risks such as: Speculation (e.g., polarized betting-like gamification), homogenization/dilution of evaluation standards.
-Requires careful and deliberate design of evaluation mechanisms to foster deep intellectual discussion, not just superficial metrics.
-【Comments for Implementers】

-No need for perfection at once:
-Starting with a small prototype (Proof of Concept - PoC) is perfectly fine.
-Make practical choices for LLM integration:
-Consider readily available platforms like OpenAI API, Google Vertex AI, Hugging Face Spaces, and other open platforms.
-Develop rapidly with a simple backend:
-Consider building the initial token system backend on a simpler blockchain or ledger technology for quicker development cycles.
-Go beyond a "mere crowd":

-Let's strive to build a place where people who pursue truly free and deep thought can connect through shared purpose.
+**A Mini-Guide for Crossthink Implementers**

+---

+**【Fundamental Ideas of Crossthink】**

+* Creation of an intellectual network that respects freedom of thought and the fluidity of discourse.
+* Uncovering, valuing, and sharing the "latent knowledge" born from actual dialogues with AI.
+* Establishing a fluid ecosystem of knowledge, untethered by intellectual tensions or deficiencies.

+---

+**【Basic Implementation Design】**

+1.  **AI-A (Thought Facilitation Model)**
+    * An AI dialogue partner that supports individual contemplation, asks questions, and facilitates deeper exploration.
+    * Awards Thought Tokens (THT) upon completion of dialogues.

+2.  **AI-B (Deepening Evaluation Model)**
+    * Reviews submitted thought records and evaluates their depth.
+    * Awards Depth Tokens (DPT) upon passing evaluation.
+    * Evaluation criteria: "Originality," "Stimulative Power on Others," "Logical Consistency," "Social Contribution."

+3.  **Thought Token (THT) / Depth Token (DPT)**
+    * Tokens representing the value of intellectual contributions.
+    * Used for purposes such as accessing anonymous digests, gaining participation rights for special events, acquiring honorary titles, etc.

+4.  **Thought Classification and Visualization**
+    * Basic classification derived from the Dewey Decimal Classification.
+    * Allows free combination of fields and dynamic tagging.
+    * Generates a "Star Map of Thought" for visualization.

+5.  **Minimum Countermeasure Rules**
+    * Prohibits thoughts promoting violence, discrimination, or malicious harm to others.
+    * Publication requires explicit user consent and thorough anonymization.

+6.  **Governance Design Policy**
+    * Publicly disclose evaluation standards and operational policies (summary level).
+    * Permit processes for user objections and governance proposals/discussions.
+    * Maintain a principle of minimal interventionist management.

+7.  **Blockchain Technology Utilization**
+    * For token management and ensuring the immutability of records.

+8.  **Risk Monitoring**
+    * Monitor for risks such as: Speculation (e.g., polarized betting-like gamification), homogenization/dilution of evaluation standards.
+    * Requires careful and deliberate design of evaluation mechanisms to foster deep intellectual discussion, not just superficial metrics.

+---

+**【Comments for Implementers】**

+* **No need for perfection at once:**
+    * Starting with a small prototype (Proof of Concept - PoC) is perfectly fine.
+* **Make practical choices for LLM integration:**
+    * Consider readily available platforms like OpenAI API, Google Vertex AI, Hugging Face Spaces, and other open platforms.
+* **Develop rapidly with a simple backend:**
+    * Consider building the initial token system backend on a simpler blockchain or ledger technology for quicker development cycles.
+* **Go beyond a "mere crowd":**
+    * Let's strive to build a place where people who pursue truly free and deep thought can connect through shared purpose.

+---

 Now, let's embark on the journey to build the Star Map of Thought.